-Basic Element Block Description Mux The Xilinx Mult block implements a multiplier.
-It computes the product of the data on its two input ports, producing the result on its output port.
-Parallel to Serial The Parallel to Serial block takes an input word and splits it into N time-multiplexed output words where N is the ratio of number of input bits to output bits.
+Basic Element Block Description Mux The Xilinx Mux block implements a multiplexer.
+The block has one select input (type unsigned), and a user-configurable number of data bus inputs, ranging from 2 to 1024.
+Parallel to Serial The Parallel to Serial block takes an input word and splits it into N time- multiplexed output words where N is the ratio of number of input bits to output bits.
 The order of the output can be either least significant bit first or most significant bit first.
 Register The Xilinx Register block models a D flip-flop-based register, having latency of one sample period.
 Reinterpret The Xilinx Reinterpret block forces its output to a new type without any regard for retaining the numerical value represented by the input.
 Relational The Xilinx Relational block implements a comparator.
 Requantize The Xilinx Requantize block requantizes and scales its input signals.
 Serial to Parallel The Serial to Parallel block takes a series of inputs of any size and creates a single output of a specified multiple of that size.
 The input series can be ordered either with the most significant word first or the least significant word first.
 Slice The Xilinx Slice block allows you to slice off a sequence of bits from your input data and create a new data value.
 This value is presented as the output from the block.
 The output data type is unsigned with its binary point at zero.
 System Generator The System Generator token serves as a control panel for controlling system and simulation parameters, and it is also used to invoke the code generator for netlisting.
 Every Simulink model containing any element from the Xilinx Blockset must contain at least one System Generator token.
 Once a System Generator token is added to a model, it is possible to specify how code generation, and simulation should be handled.
 Threshold The Xilinx Threshold block tests the sign of the input number.
 If the input number is negative, the output of the block is -1; otherwise, the output is 1.
 The output is a signed fixed-point integer that is 2 bits long.
 The block has one input and one output.
 Time Division Demultiplexer The Xilinx Time Division Demultiplexer block accepts input serially and presents it to multiple outputs at a slower rate.
-Time Division Multiplexerr The Xilinx Time Division Multiplexer block multiplexes values presented at input ports into a single faster rate output stream.
+Time Division Multiplexer The Xilinx Time Division Multiplexer block multiplexes values presented at input ports into a single faster rate output stream.
 Up Sample The Xilinx Up Sample block increases the sample rate at the point where the block is placed in your design.
 The output sample period is I/n, where I is the input sample period, and n is the sampling rate.